 The Source FEC Payload ID shall be constructed according to RFC 6681 [x], section 6.2.2.

-The FEC Source packets over IP and UDP are indicated to be used for a flow by using one of the SDP protocol identifiers "UDP/MBMS-FEC/RTP/AVP", "UDP/MBMS-FEC/RTP/SAVP" depending on the upper layer protocol RTP/AVP or RTP/SAVP respectively.
+The FEC Source packets over IP and UDP are indicated to be used for a flow by using one of the SDP protocol identifiers "UDP/MBS-FEC/RTP/AVP", "UDP/MBS-FEC/RTP/SAVP" depending on the upper layer protocol RTP/AVP or RTP/SAVP respectively.
 If MIKEY is FEC protected and encapsulated in source packets, then it is indicated in the security description using the fecProtection element and the destination IP address.

 7.2.1.2.5 Packet Format for Repair packets